aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1468-Basic Plots II - Histogram, Bar Plot, Pie Chart.md

 ### Creating a Vertical Bar Plot

-Pyplot provides a bar() method to make bar graphs which take the following arguments: categorical variables, their values and color (if you want to specify any).
+Pyplot provides a bar() method to make bar graphs that take the following arguments: categorical variables, their values, and color (if you want to specify any).